StojiljkovicVetAna/napari-splitmask/README.md

 In this example, you create a new environment called 'napari-env' (you can pick the name you prefer), then you activate it and finally you install napari.

-The environment should also contain the package 'splitmask', which can be installed as follow:

-    pip install git+https://github.com/guiwitz/splitmask.git@master#egg=splitmask -U

-You will also need the napari-guitils module:

-    pip install "napari-guitils @ git+https://github.com/guiwitz/napari-guitils.git"

-Finally install napari-splitmask from Github using this command:
+Now you can install napari-splitmask from Github in the same environment using this command:

     pip install git+https://github.com/StojiljkovicVetAna/napari-splitmask.git

-You can now write napari in your terminal and start using napari-splitmask by opening it under napari/Plugins
+If the installation was successful, you will be able to write napari in your terminal and the napari GUI should appear.
+From the GUI navigate to Plugins/napari-splitmask to open the plugin.

 ## Authors